 Contact NSW Drug & Alcohol Specialist Advisory Services (DASAS) on (02) 8382 1006 in Sydney metropolitan areas or 1800 023 687 in NSW regional/rural areas for clinical advice on the diagnosis and clinical management of patients with alcohol or other drug related problems.

-The forms are formatted in the State Health Record Form template.
-Previous OTP forms (dated 05/18) may also be submitted.
+The above forms are formatted in the State Health Record Form template.

 Interstate prescribers who wish to temporarily transfer a patient to the NSW OTP are required to complete and submit an Application for Temporary Interstate Transfer to NSW Opioid Treatment Program.